EduardoNigro/labjack-unified/docs/source/Examples/Digital_IO.rst

 Digital I/O
 ===========

-This example :ref:`code <code>` shows how to use digital inputs and outputs in a data acquisition loop.
+This example :ref:`code <codedigital>` shows how to use digital inputs and outputs in a data acquisition loop.
 If you're using a **LabJack U3**, random digital outputs (0 or 1) are generated at a constant time interval of 0.2 s on ports **FIO4** and **FIO5**.
 Ports **FIO6** and **FIO7** are used to sample the signals at a constant time interval